CPR-RSS/CPR-RSS.github.io/README.md

 # conference-paper-rss

-This is a simple repo for improving conference paper reading experience.
+This is a simple repo for improving (**computer science**) conference paper reading experience.
 We try to parse the paper information(title, abstract, url) of all the papers for a certain conference and generate an rss xml file.
 You can subscribe our resource to read papers with your **PC/PAD/PHONE** as long as you have an RSS reader on it.

 ## Usage